uib/research-lab/README.md

-PaaS 2 kubernetes platform
+Research Lab Platform
 ==========================

-This repository contains scripts and ansible playbooks for managing the PaaS 2 kubernetes platform.
+This repository contains scripts and ansible playbooks for managing the Research lab platform.

-## Bringing up a test cluster
+## Bringing up a test cluster in Safespring (IPnett)

 In the `terraform` directory, make a `local.tfvars` based on the example, check your setup with `terraform plan --var-file=local.tfvars